HMS Sunfish (81S): Service history

 She torpedoed two German 'Q ships' that month, damaging Schürbek (Schiff 40) on 12 April and sinking (Schiff 35) on 14 April 1940.
 On 7 December 1940, she sank the Finnish merchant and damaged the Norwegian merchant Dixie off Norway.

 Sunfish was transferred to the Soviet Navy in 1944 and renamed V-1.

-She did not spend long under Soviet command, being bombed and sunk in error by a RAF Coastal Command Liberator off Norway, during passage from Dundee to Murmansk on 27 July 1944.
+She did not spend long under Soviet command, being bombed and sunk in error by an RAF Coastal Command Liberator off Norway, during passage from Dundee to Murmansk on 27 July 1944.
 Her commander – Capt.
 2nd rank Fisanovich – had allegedly taken her out of her assigned area and she was diving when the aircraft came in sight instead of staying on the surface and firing recognition signals as instructed.
 All crew – including the British liaison staff – were lost.
 However, both the Royal Navy and RAF inquiries found that the RAF aircrew, who were at least 80 miles off course and who ignored unmistakable signs that the submarine was friendly, were fully responsible.
 The submarine's 50 Soviet and one British crew are all commemorated on Dundee International Submarine Memorial.